inet-framework/inet-showcases/_docs/visualizer/radiomediumactivity/index.md

 ## Displaying signal propagation, transmissions and receptions

-In the example simulation for this section, we enable visualization of propagating signals, displaying communication/interference ranges, and transmission/reception indication.
+In the example simulation for this section, we enable visualization of propagating signals, displaying communication/interference ranges, and signal departure/arrival indication.
 We demonstrate the visualization with the visualizer's default settings.
 The simulation can be run by choosing the `DisplayingPropagationTransmissionsReceptions` configuration from the ini file.
 The simulation uses the following network: